- Sports and Recreation»

-Sleeping at camp got so much more cozy after I started bringing down booties, down jacket, and beanie cap to sleep in.
-Down packs up so tiny, that it takes almost no room at all and it's well worth bringing.
+Sleeping at camp got so much more cozy after I started bringing down booties, a down jacket, and beanie cap to sleep in.
+Down is lightweight and packs up so tiny, that it takes almost no room at all and it's well worth bringing.

 Sitting around camp in a nice down coat is so much better than sitting there shivering or huddling up to the fire and breathing in too much smoke.
 And when it's time for bed sometimes I wear the coat to sleep in for an added layer of warmth and to keep out the cold night air.

 Always sleep in socks and booties to stay warm.

 Do not wear to bed the socks you wore that day.
 That is one of the worse things you can do.
 They'll be dirty and damp with sweat which will make your feet blister and stay cold.

 I prefer to wear down booties since they take almost no space in my bags and retain a lot of warmth.
 I even wear them right in my sleeping bag so my toes stay toasty.

 The best camping item I've ever found was a relatively simple one called Hot Hands.